metafacture/metafacture-documentation/README.md

 Metafacture is a toolkit for processing semi-structured data with a focus on library metadata.
 It provides a versatile set of tools for reading, writing and transforming data.
 Metafacture can be used as a stand-alone application via CLI or as a Java library in other applications.
 There is also a playground where you can test workflows.

-The name Metafacture is a portmanteau of the words metadata and manufacture.
+The central place for the documentation about Metafacture.

 Metafacture comprises three main parts: **Framework**, **Flux** and one of the **Transformation-Modules Fix and Morph**.
 It can be extended with modules.